web-deps/odom/docs/collections.md

 ### Introduction

 Map is an element whose children are variants of a template element or nodes created by a function based on a collection of data.
 Map uses the attribute `"odom-map"`.
-Map can use a template just like [Multiple](#multiple).
-The template must be the child element of the element.
+Map can use a template just like [Multiple](#multiple), with the exception that the attribute `odom-map` is set on the parent of the template.

 ### Attribute Value

 Just like [Multiple](#multiple), the value of `odom-map` can either be a data selector or a JSON string.
-A data selector is used when a template is used.
+A data selector is used only when a template is used.
 The JSON string has the following structure:

 ```json
 {